ZofiaBTZ/DAGS_DHS/README.md

 # Creates structure of variables as a DAG.
-Uses the pcalg and bnlearn packages.
+Uses the pcalg and bnlearn packages to create Bayesian Netowrks based on DHS variables.

-data_rfci_DHS20xx_x_all_DHS_compiler.R prepares the data to be used for building a DAG.

-bnlearn_bootstrap.R analyses the prepared data.
+run_all.R to run the analysis.